No Degree? No job. Voted Trump.

-As America prepares to digest the latest employment report, it's clear there are jobs out there.
+As America digests its latest employment report, it's clear there are jobs out there.
 But what kinds of jobs they are has changed — leaving out one class of workers much more than others.

 Zoom out from Trump's "rusted out factories scattered like tombstones" and a bigger, if not prettier, picture ratchets into focus.